 What is medroxyprogesterone?

-- Medroxyprogesterone is one of a group of medicines called progestogens.
-Progestogen is very similar to the hormone progesterone that your body naturally makes.
+Medroxyprogesterone belongs to a group of medicines called progestogens.
+Progestogen is very similar to the hormone progesterone that your body makes naturally.

-- The dose of medroxyprogesterone will be different for different people.
-Your dose will depend on what you are being treated for.
+- The dose of medroxyprogesterone will be different for different people, depending on what it's being used for.

 - You may be asked to take the tablets every day, or only on certain days of your period.